Skip to content

 Key Findings

-Highline activated EAS via SMS, email, and voice call simultaneously — the multi-channel push reflects best practice for community colleges where many students commute
+Highline activated EAS via SMS, email, and voice call simultaneously, a multi-channel push relevant for community colleges where many students commute

 Outcome